 1. CPC Formula / Cost Per Click Formula

 CPC stands for “Cost Per Click” in the context of Google Ads and any other form of paid advertising module.
 It is a metric that represents the amount of money you pays each time someone clicks on your ads shown on SERP.
-In other words, CPC is the cost incurred by the advertiser for each click on their advertisement.
+In other words, CPC is the cost incurred by the google advertiser for each click on their advertisement.

 Google Ads operates on a pay-per-click (PPC) model, where advertisers bid on keywords relevant to their business, and the cost of a click is determined through an auction system.
 The advertiser sets a maximum bid, which represents the maximum amount they are willing to pay for a click on a particular keyword.